noatal345/Image_Classification_Task/README.md

 - `train_and_test.py`: Module containing functions for training and testing the CNN model.

 ## Usage

 ### Hyperparameter Tuning
 Run the `cnn_hyperparameter_tuning.py to create a new sweep inside the wandb project.
 ### Analysis
 To perform analysis on the trained model Run the `analysis.py (This script contains multiple functions to choose from)

+## Face and Non-face Database

+This repository also contains a dataset of faces and non-faces, originally curated by the Center for Biological and Computational Learning at MIT.
+For more information about the dataset, please refer to <link-to-dataset-readme> http://www.ai.mit.edu/projects/cbcl.